kkowenn/FastworkAnalysisProject/README.md

 # Fastwork Analysis Project (webscraping + prepareDATA + EDA + Testing hypothesis by using python, machine learning(nlp, regression etc.), excel and using google looker)

 ## Introduction
 Web scraping in Thailand is a legally ambiguous area.
 We are caution and responsibility while conducting this project to ensure ethical data collection practices.
-The goal of this project is to scrape data from a specific website, clean and prepare the data, perform exploratory data analysis (EDA), and test various hypotheses using Python, machine learning techniques (such as natural language processing and regression), and visualization tools like Excel and Google Looker.
+The goal of this project is to scrape data from a specific website, clean and prepare the data, perform exploratory data analysis (EDA), and test various hypotheses using Python, machine learning techniques (such as thai natural language processing for text analysis and regression), and visualization tools like Excel and Google Looker.

 ### Steps for Web Scraping